 Actually getting your pension might seem like a lifetime away, but it’s worth thinking about if you’re one day planning to move abroad.
 You can live anywhere in the world and still receive your UK pension, but providers won’t usually pay money into an overseas bank account – and if they do they’ll probably charge you for it.

 Don’t fret, though.
 You can always ask for your pension to be paid into a UK bank account and simply withdraw money from cash points abroad using your debit card – or transfer money to your local account.
-This does mean you’ll be at the mercy of currency exchange rates, and could affect the value of your money so use specialist brokers who could help you save money.
+This does mean you’ll be at the mercy of currency exchange rates, and could affect the value of your money.
+Using an exchange service like WorldFirst’s personal money transfer will give you a fixed, competitive rate.

 Before you go, talk to an expert